rootzjs/rootzjs-core/README.md

 ### State

 A State is a simple JavaScript Object.
 You need to define the state to access it inside the Component.
-The method **defineState** takes an Object as a parameter.
+The method **state** takes an Object as a parameter.

 ```js
 import { createNode } from '@rootzjs/core';